 "You took off your boots, hung up your coat, and left your lunch pail.
 From the front hall you entered a door into one large room.
 The seats were about six across and six to eight deep.
 The front seats were small and the largest seats were in the back of the room.
 The first graders sat in the front row and then there would be second, third, fourth and fifth.
 By the time you were in the eighth grade you would be in the last row.

 "In the back of the room was a wood stove and there was a door that went out to the wood shed.
 Here you would find two outhouses, one for the girls and one for the boys.
 The teacher took charge of the stove during the day and locked up after school.
 Most always she had 'room and board' at the Todd farmhouse across the road.
 In those days you couldn't teach after you got married.

 "The teacher taught all eight grades, and would divide up the classes like first and second, third, fourth, and fifth, then seventh and eighth, and spend about 30 minutes with each group.
 She would use different corners of the room for each class."

 Winston wrote "At the Todd's Corner one-room school, there was a wood stove in the back of the room, but it was a large room with high ceilings.
 If the daytime temperature hovered between zero and 10 degrees outside, we would sit there with our hats, coats and boots on.
 We didn't think anything about it as our homes would be just as cold."

 Nellie Chancey in Schoolhouse #2 on Bedford Road

-We don't know what patriotic occasion warranted flowers on the woodstove, flags and bunting.
+We didn't know what patriotic occasion warranted flags, bunting and flowers on the woodstove;